Front Row Centre Players SocietyCalgary's Premier Community Musical Theatre Company

 For full details of our production history, please visit our Production Archives

 FRC has produced shows in some of Calgary's iconic small theatre stages, including the Betty Mitchell Theatre at the Jubilee Auditorium until 1995 and from 1995 to 2013 in the Victor Mitchell Theatre at the Pumphouse Theatres.
-FRC was instrumental in the creation of the Community Arts Centre on the Currie Barracks, a happy home for FRC rehearsal and production needs from 2002-2012 and continues to have a driving role in replacing this facility at the Beddington Heights Community Arts Centre.
+FRC was instrumental in the creation of the Community Arts Centre on the Currie Barracks, a happy home for FRC rehearsal and production needs from 2002-2012 and continues to have a driving role in replacing this facility at the Beddington Theatre Arts Centre.